Krakenpine/Daisy-Harmoniqs/README.md

 # Daisy Harmoniqs
  Additive harmonics synth for Daisy platform

-## Version 0.5.1
+## Version 0.6.0
 Works on Daisy Pod.

-Six voice additive oscillator synth.
+~~Six~~ Ten voice additive oscillator synth.
 Every voice has is comprised of 8 sine wave with frequencies of 1x, 2x, 3x, 4x, 5x, 6x, 7x, and 8x of the fundamental frequency.
 - *Harmonics level* sets how much frequencies above the fundamental is added
 - *Even - odd harmonics* sets mix of even and odd harmonics.
 0 is only even, 1 is only odd and 0.5 has equal amount of everything.
 - *Low - high harmonics* sets different ratios of low and high harmonics.
 Near 0 is low harmonics, near 1 is high harmonics and 0.5 has all harmonics, but between 0 to 0.5 and 0.5 to 1 there are different mixes of them in (hopefully) ear-pleasing combinations.